Yelp/elastalert/docs/source/ruletypes.rst

 Rule Types and Configuration Options
 ************************************

-Examples of several types of rule configuration can be found in the example_rules folder.
+Examples of several types of rule configuration can be found in the ``examples/rules`` folder.

 .. _commonconfig: